Skip to content

 • Automatically creating and saving all data in the /usr/local/dataflux-func/ directory (including MySQL data, Redis data, DataFlux Func configuration, log files, etc.)

-• Randomly generating MySQL root user password and system Secret, and saving them in the DataFlux Func configuration file
+• Randomly generating MySQL root user password, system Secret, and saving them in the DataFlux Func configuration file

 • Redis has no password